mahavedalla/mahavedalla/docs/en/questions/dhamma/discussion-of-beings/discussion-of-the-buddha/discussion-of-the-designations-of-the-buddha/whether-the-buddha-is-suitably-called-an-ascetic-following-his-awakening.md

 Insofar as "ascetic" refers to mere self-denial, which is just self and sense restraint, then one might be inclined to affirm the Buddha was an ascetic.

+In academic literature, I have seen two terms surface: natural and unnatural asceticism: '"Natural asceticism” consisting of a lifestyle where material aspects of life are reduced to utmost simplicity and a minimum but without maiming the body or harsher austerities that make the body suffer, while “Unnatural asceticism” is defined as a practice that involves body mortification and self-infliction of pain such as by sleeping on bed of nails.'

 -->